F1sxher/2016-339-Demo-Bot/README.md

 which was then followed by wifi control connected to a laptop.
 A year later, the camera view was implemented.
 <br/>
 <br/>
+Programmed in Java, with the libraries Pi4J and JInput.

+## Plans for the Future
+Right now, a MiniMcGeeV2 is being designed in Inventor.
+This version 2 will use the Raspberry Pi Zero W and an AtTMega (for fine PWM and analog controls), as well as an onboard battery and charging circuit.
+The biggest change, however, will be in the drivetrain.
+This version will use a swerve drive type, allowing it more maneuverability over different terrains.
+The current progress is here: [https://photos.app.goo.gl/2zUikkyRRp2dGM538](https://photos.app.goo.gl/2zUikkyRRp2dGM538)